 There are new product restrictions, which prevent the legal sale of refillable tanks and carts over 2ml in volume, bottles of e-liquid over 10ml in volume, and e-liquids with a nicotine concentration of more than 20mg (2.0%).
 These restrictions take effect on May 20th 2017.

 The TRPR also puts in place new packaging and labelling requirements, as well as placing limits on advertising.

 Prior to this, e-cigarettes were already sold as consumer goods throughout the EU.
 All e-cigarette vendors must have valid ROHS (The Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment) and CE (Conformité Européene) certification for hardware, and this should be checked by Trading Standards.

 Customer safety is of the utmost importance, and all electrical equipment sold in the EU is subject to these regulations so that chargers and batteries are deemed safe for use.
 An e-cigarette is subject to the same standards and regulations as all electrical devices sold in the EU, from phones to mp3 players.

 JAC Vapour comply to all necessary legal regulations.
-JAC Vapour are audited independently to ensure that all products for sale are safe for public consumption, and meet UK and EU Trading Standards regulations.
+JAC Vapour are audited independently to ensure that all products for sale are safe for public consumption, and meet UK and EU TPD and Trading Standards regulations.

 Is your eliquid safe?